 We had hoped to hold two Live Auctions based on Peter Andrews' material at the two Stampex meetings this year in 2018, but circumstances beyond our control led to the cancellation of the first and the situation with Peter's material remains in doubt for the moment.
 So there is a change of direction for the September meeting, when we shall display the topic "Pyramids" - please bring along your material.

-Baghdad-Cairo Air Mails Laurence Kimpton

-Stampex Pyramids All Members

-ictory Services Club TPOs & Egyptian Railways Sami Sadek
+July 7, 2pm Victory Services Club Baghdad-Cairo Air Mails Laurence Kimpton Sept 15, 2pm Stampex Pyramids All Members Nov 10, 2pm Victory Services Club TPOs & Egyptian Railways Sami Sadek

 EGYPT STUDY CIRCLE OFFICERS